savonet/book/technology.md

 _lossless_, which means that if you compress and then decompress an audio file, you will get back to the exact same file you started with.

-In order to achieve more compression, we should be prepared to loose some data present in the original file.
+In order to achieve more compression, we should be prepared to lose some data present in the original file.
 Most compressed audio formats are based, in addition to the previous ideas, on psychoacoustic models which take in account the way sound is perceived by the human hear and processed by the human